blueelvis/azure-powershell/src/ResourceManager/Automation/Commands.Automation/help/Suspend-AzureRMAutomationJob.md

 ```

 ## DESCRIPTION
-The **Suspend-AzureRmAutomationJob** cmdlet suspends an Azure Automation job.
+The **Suspend-AzureRmAutomationJob** cmdlet suspends a Workflow based Azure Automation job.
+This can be either PowerShell Workflow or PowerShell Graphical Workflow job.
 Specify a running Automation job.

 To resume a suspended job, use the Resume-AzureRmAutomationJob cmdlet.